 2.3 The kick off meeting took place in Dublin on 17 January 2019 with CAR and Dublin Airport.
-Presentations were delivered by Dublin Airport, providing the context to the projects, at that time 108 in number, and a tour of the airport was undertaken to provide a better understanding of, and context for, the proposed projects.
+Presentations were delivered by Dublin Airport, providing the context to the projects, at that time 108 in number, and a tour of the airport was undertaken to provide a better understanding of the projects.